schraj/Simple-Unet-2/README.md

 1. Combine left and right lung segmentation masks of Montgomery chest x-rays
 1. Resize images to 512x512 pixels
 1. Split images into training and test datasets
-1. Write images to /segmentation directory
+1. Write images to /segmentation
+1. Training dataset will have an 80:20 training:validation split
+1. Test dataset is 50 images that are put aside for final testing of the model

 # 4. Training
-1. Trainer class implements the training loop
+1. Trainer class implements the training loop and the testing loops
-2. Loss Function:
+1. Loss Function:
  - I'm currently using PyTorch's (BCEWithLogitsLoss)[https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html]

  - (dice coefficient)[https://towardsdatascience.com/biomedical-image-segmentation-u-net-a787741837fa#:~:text=Dice%20coefficient,-A%20common%20metric&text=The%20calculation%20is%202%20*%20the,denotes%20perfect%20and%20complete%20overlap]

+1. Tuning
+ - Adding augmentations had a positive effect on the final performance as measured by the Dice Score
+  - Used the `albumentations` library which was much clearer than doing by hand
+ - Training model longer(50 epochs)
+1. Next steps
-3. Next step would be to use a loss function that is a weighted combination of these two.
+ -  Use a loss function that is a weighted combination of these two.
 The weight would be determined empirically.

 # 5. Test
-1.
+1. Test dataset is 50 images that are put aside for final testing of the model
+2. Retrieve saved model, send these images through the pretrained model and compare the result with the target

 # 6. Deployment
+1. Save model at the end of training on kaggle
+1. Download model
+1. Create a new dataset in kaggle and upload model to it

 ## Kaggle

 1. Link github repo to kaggle and it appears in `/kaggle/working`.
+  - This was key if you don't want to only use a notebook, but want to write python modules
+  - See notebook for keys to making this work
-2. Add it to the path and then can use it as a custom library from your notebook
+1. Add it to the path and then can use it as a custom library from your notebook

-## AWS

-(uploading data to s3)[https://medium.com/@antonysruthy11/loading-kaggle-dataset-to-aws-s3-using-boto3-50af3e015fb2]

-(also uploading to s3)[https://siddiqss.medium.com/how-to-extract-a-large-dataset-from-zip-file-on-aws-s3-easy-way-dc5aefb0257]

-# Performance
-- Tuning:
- - First model's dice score never rose above .7 and in fact decreased with the number of epochs
- - Adding albumentations
- - Getting dice score > 1

-Without albumentations:
-Results
-Epic 1: Dice=.80, Acc=70

-With albumentations
-Results
-Epic 1: Dice=~.90, Acc=78.32

 # Finally.
 Learning
 1. The data/image manipulation had a higher learning curve than expected.
-Mixing image libraries led to unexpected formatting and some learning.
+Mixing image libraries led to unexpected formatting.
-1. Best way to train/deploy model with large dataset
+1. Interactions between Kaggle and Github
+ - Key is that you can clone a github repo into your kaggle working directory and then add the path to your python modules into the notebook environment's path.
-1. Interactions between jupyter notebook and code modules -- Auto reload of changes within your modules can be enabled with this
+1. Interactions between jupyter notebook and code modules
+ - Auto reload of changes within your modules can be enabled with this

 [Reference](https://bobbyhadz.com/blog/jupyter-notebook-reload-module#:~:text=Use%20the%20%25load_ext%20autoreload%20magic,before%20executing%20the%20Python%20code.)
 ```